-A lot of the reasoning behind that ideology stemmed from the walking that round at Streamsong if you remember my post about that.
+A lot of that ideology stemmed from the round at Streamsong.
 Having all my information with me inside the cover has freed me from the constraints of a cart.
-I no longer have to wait to get back to the cart to log in my score.
-After I putt out, I grab my cover, write down my stats I track for the hole and move on.
+I no longer have to wait to get back to the cart before logging in my score.
+After I putt out, I grab my cover, write down the stats I track for the hole and move on.
 It’s sped up my game a tad.

-So if you have thought about making an investment in a high quality, durable, unique custom handmade yardage book, scorecard, or cash cover then be sure to check out their website for all the items they offer.
+So if you have thought about investing in a high-quality, durable, unique custom handmade yardage book, scorecard, or cash cover then be sure to check out their website.

-The Custom “Executive” Leather Yardage Book Cover you see here starts at $95.00 and can be customized with three initials at no extra charge.
+The Custom “Executive” Leather Yardage Book Cover you see here starts at $95.00.
+They also offer customization with three initials at no extra charge.

 They also offer several other variations, and with the leather and exotic skin choices, your custom order possibilities are endless.
-Since these are handmade, there is a process for making such a high-quality cover does take time so figure approximately three weeks for delivery.
+Since these are handmade, there is a process for making such a high-quality cover.
+And it does take time so figure approximately three weeks for delivery.

-I was told by Andrew “You will not be disappointed.
-Believe me; it’s worth the wait,” and he was so right.
+Andrew told me I wouldn’t be disappointed; it’s worth the wait.
+And he was so right.
 I can say without any doubt the same thing to anyone who purchases an Appalachian Leather Works cover; you will NOT be disappointed.